sagiegurari/cargo-make/README.md

 ]
 ```

-You can use multi line toml string to make the script more readable as follows:
+You can use multi-line toml string to make the script more readable, as follows:

 ```toml
 [tasks.hello-world]